d-eisen/portfolio/content/spark.md

 # Write the content of your case study below the three dashed lines.
 You can use markdown and raw HTML.
 ---
 # Problem
-I was challenged by the executive team of my company to develop a new product that would promote diversity and inclusion amongst staff members working in front line positions in long term care facilities.
+I was challenged by the executive leadership of my company at the time to develop a new product that would promote diversity and inclusion amongst staff members working in front line positions in long term care facilities.

 # Solution
-In partnership with a visual designer we developed a facilitator led training training course that incorporates empathy building, diversity, and inclusion through gamification and interpersonal interaction.
-The program is structured in six free standing training modules and can be delivered directly in staff members working environment.
+In partnership with a design consultant and a visual designer we developed a facilitator led training training course that incorporates empathy building, diversity, and inclusion through gamification and interpersonal interaction.
+The program is structured in five free standing training modules and can be delivered directly in staff members working environment.
 Modules last fifteen minutes each.
 Each module is designed from the perspective of healthcare workers and encourages discussion and storytelling.
 Program assets including facilitator guide, learner guide, and game board.

 # Research
 I performed primary research with chaplains and front line staff to learn more about the needs of the staff.